 That didn’t stop the Catalan club being linked with a move for Liverpool’s own Brazilian though and Barcelona even saw offers up to £138 million rejected by the Reds.

-Liverpool managed to keep hold of Coutinho beyond the summer transfer window but don’t be surprised if the La Liga side come in with another offer for the attacking midfielder again in either January or the summer.
-Ultimately, if Barcelona are really keen on signing the 25-year-old then they are going to end up with him.
+Liverpool managed to keep hold of Coutinho beyond the summer transfer window but don’t be surprised if the La Liga side come in with another offer for the attacking midfielder, either in January or the summer.
+Ultimately, if Barcelona are really keen on signing the 25-year-old then they will get their man.

-The AS Monaco winger was linked with a move to both the Reds and Arsenal over the summer with the latter having a transfer deadline day offer rejected.
-Thomas Lemar had an excellent campaign in 2016-17, helping Monaco upset the odds to win Ligue 1, as well as reach the semi-finals of the Champions League.
+The AS Monaco winger was linked with a move to both the Reds and Arsenal over the summer, with the latter having a transfer deadline day offer rejected.
+Thomas Lemar had an excellent campaign in 2016-17, helping Monaco upset the odds to win Ligue 1, as well as reaching the semi-finals of the Champions League.

 Another player that Liverpool only have to go to France to look at is Paris Saint-Germain’s Julian Draxler.
-With the current Ligue 1 leaders signing both Neymar and Kylian Mbappe over the summer, Draxler’s opportunities have been limited this season, particularly both playing the full 90 minutes and the big matches.
+With the current Ligue 1 leaders signing both Neymar and Kylian Mbappé over the summer, Draxler’s opportunities have been limited this season, particularly playing the full 90 minutes and in the big matches.

-Jurgen Klopp will know Draxler from his time in his homeland and the 2014 World Cup winner has similar attributes to Philippe Coutinho in that he provides both goals and assists and has a good long-range shot.
+Jürgen Klopp will know Draxler from his time in his homeland; and the 2014 World Cup winner has similar attributes to Philippe Coutinho in that he provides both goals and assists, as well as having a good long-range shot.
 PSG could be open to selling as they have so many options in attack to keep happy.

-Therefore Mesut Ozil could be available on a free transfer come summertime.
-Whilst the former Real Madrid man has been strongly linked with moves to Barcelona and Manchester United, the Merseyside club should not be ruled out of landing the attacking midfielder.
-Ozil offers flair and creativity and is a good set piece taker.
+Therefore Mesut Özil could be available on a free transfer come summertime.
+Whilst the former Real Madrid man has been strongly linked with moves to Barcelona and Manchester United, the Merseyside club should not be ruled out of landing the attacking midfielder. Özil offers flair, creativity and is a good set piece taker.

-Like Coutinho, Sanchez plays out on the left, scores goals and creates chances for teammates.
+Like Coutinho, Sánchez plays out on the left, scores goals and creates chances for his teammates.
 He also takes a good free kick and is a constant nuisance to opposition defences.